 Tip #3 – Distinguish between trends and fads.
 A trend is a movement; it’s a direction in which things are moving.
 So trends last long enough for you to invest in and wear several seasons usually.
 Fads are a flash in the pan, here today and gone before you know it.
 So I prefer not to invest too much in fads generally, even though they can be fun to participate in, too, occasionally.

 By the way, a fad is not bad.
 It simply doesn’t stick around as long.
 Don’t let anyone tell you that you shouldn’t participate in any fads.
 Remember tip #1!

 I’d say, for instance, that wearing blazers with jeans is a trend.
 We’ve been seeing and doing that for several years now.
 But the more oversized or relaxed fit blazers may be more of a fad.
 In the same way, I’d classify straight leg jeans as a trend.
 But some of the gnarled or step or chewed hems are probably more of a fad.

 Sometimes the difference between a trend and a fad is subtle.
 And sometimes what starts out feeling like a fad turns out to be a trend.
-But I do think it’s smart to think through the difference so you can strategize your participation.
+For instance, the chewed or raw hems have been around for a few years now and don’t seem to be going anywhere.
+I think everyone is loving the convenience!
+But I do think it’s smart to think through the difference between a trend and a fad so you can strategize your participation.

 One more distinction: Trends are usually new silhouettes or renditions of classic pieces.
 Think jean silhouettes, ways to wear animal print, iterations of classic pearls and blazer silhouettes.
 So if you invest in these classics worn in the trending way, you’ll get more bang for your buck.
 Whereas a fad is often something completely new…or new again.